thomasgassmann/mycloud-cli/README.md

 `sudo apt-get install chromium chromium-driver`

 ## Todos
+- [ ] Use scandir instead of os.walk
 - [ ] Only store hashed password in memory
 - [ ] Automatically launch proxy and close it, when needed
 - [ ] Custom WebDAV proxy with support for Synology Cloud Sync